 If you or your roommates don't collectively meet these qualifications, you might need to get what's known as a guarantor—a financially stable party (usually a parent) who guarantees to the landlord that they will pay the rent if you don't or can't.
-In addition to the rest of the requirements about credit score and income, guarantors are usually required to have an income of at least 80 times the rent, and many landlords insist that they live within the tri-state area (New York, New Jersey or Connecticut) and are therefore easier to collect money from if things go south.
+In addition to credit score and income requirements, guarantors are usually required to have an income of at least 80 times the rent (so they can pay your rent and their housing expenses), and many landlords insist that they live within the tri-state area (New York, New Jersey or Connecticut) and so its easier for them to collect money if things go south.

 If you don't have someone who's willing or able to act as a guarantor (or if one qualifying parent is reluctant to act as the guarantor for all the tenants—in other words, you and your roommates), there are services that, for a fee, will act as guarantors, such as Insurent (FYI, a Brick sponsor).

-"The vast majority of people moving to New York do not have a qualified guarantor, and a lot of parents don't want to be legally on the hook," says Charles Schoneau, managing director at Insurent, which requires that renters make 27.5 times the rent (versus the landlord's 40-times requirement) to qualify.
+"The vast majority of people moving to New York do not have a qualified individual guarantor with an annual income at 75 to 90 times the monthly rent, and a lot of parents don't want to be legally on the hook," says Charles Schoenau, managing director at Insurent, which requires that renters make 27.5 times the rent (versus the landlord's 40-times requirement) to qualify.

 Need help finding the perfect starter apartment in the right neighborhood—or a landlord inclined to be flexible about guarantors, work history, rental history, or "flexing" your space with temporary walls?
 Place your search into the capable hands of Triplemint, a tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues.
 Bonus: The agents at Triplemint are not only a delight to deal with, they will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here.